skewerb/Shader_Toggler/README.md

 Shader_Toggler
 ==============

-A desktop program that let's you play around with various OpenGL API calls
+A desktop program that let's you play around with various OpenGL and DirectX API calls

 Things to add:
 Menu